Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     Here, we describe several representative [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor) configurations that will orchestrate jobs from the login node of NERSC's Perlmutter machine.
 There is no one-size-fits-all approach, so you will need to adjust the configuration to suit your specific needs.

     Let's imagine a scenario where we want to concurrently run a large number single-core, CPU-based compute tasks.
 A sample configuration for this purpose is shown below.
-The configuration ensures that we have at most one active Slurm job (`max_blocks=1`), we request two nodes in that Slurm job (`nodes_per_block=2`), run no more than 64 tasks at a time per node (`max_workers=64`) since that's how many physical CPU cores there are, and that there will be no Slurm jobs queued or running when there are no tasks to run (`min_blocks=0`).
-This configuration ensures that 128 tasks can be run concurrently.
+The configuration ensures that we have at most one active Slurm allocation (`max_blocks=1`), we request four nodes in that Slurm allocation (`nodes_per_block=4`), run no more than 64 tasks at a time per node (`max_workers=64`) since that's how many physical CPU cores there are, and that there will be no Slurm allocations queued or running when there are no tasks to run (`min_blocks=0`).
+This configuration ensures that up to 256 single-core tasks can be run concurrently.

     ```python
     import parsl